Open Letter to My Priests – Seeking Spiritual Guidance.

 Visitor: Who is that person?

-Nurse: A Healing Prayer Minister from St Jude, here to teach a patient how to use certain prayers known to reduce anxiety.
+Nurse: A Therapeutic Prayer Minister from St Jude, here to teach a patient how to use certain prayers known to reduce anxiety.
 It’s doctor recommended, confirmed by science.

 Visitor: I never knew that.
 I should look into it for my teenager.
 Who can I contact? (said with hope… “Faith which becomes culture is the source of hope.”
 St Pope JPII)

 Nurse: There is a large sign by the elevator listing all free services or ask your doctor’s office.
-The hospital has weekly Lunch & Learn events, check the calendar for ‘healing prayer’.
+The hospital has weekly Lunch & Learn events, check the calendar for ‘therapeutic prayer’.

 We know prayer brings us closer to God, thus prayer is healing.